gabe0815/brew-o-matic/README.md

 If you start a recipe, all parameters are logged to a sqlite database.
 You can export and download the recorded values for each brewing session, by choosing the date.

+## User interface

+### Main Tab
+Shows temperature, state of the relay, timer and current step of the protocol.
+This tab is always visible (in simple and extended mode).

+### Recipes
+Allows you to display the stored recipes, start, stop and delete recipes.
+To show list of stored recipes, click on refresh.

+### Editor

 [principle]: /home/gabe/oldalbert/mnt/4TBraid_01/sync/Projects/homebrew/brew-o-matic/documentation/images/Brew-o-matic_working_principle.png